pablothx-caylent/captcha-solver/readme.md

 ### Step 1: Download the Repository

-Download the repository from the [GitHub link](https://github.com/pablothx-caylent/captcha-solver).
+Download the repository from [GitHub](https://github.com/pablothx-caylent/captcha-solver).

-### Step 2: Install Dependencies in a virtual environment
+### Step 2: Install Dependencies in a virtual environment (Make sure to have installed Python 3)

 ```sh
 python3 -m venv myenv